Cardinals vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Marcus Semien and the Texas Rangers will take on Paul Goldschmidt and the St. Louis Cardinals at Globe Life Field on Monday.
+The Texas Rangers and Marcus Semien will take on Nolan Arenado and the St. Louis Cardinals at Globe Life Field on Tuesday, with the first pitch at 8:05 PM ET.

-The Rangers have been listed as -135 moneyline favorites for this matchup with the Cardinals (+110).
-Texas is the run-line favorite (-1.5).
-The matchup's total is set at 9.5 runs.
+The favored Rangers have -155 moneyline odds to win against the underdog Cardinals, who are listed at +125.
+A 9.5-run over/under has been set for this game.

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.